 Compulsory modules provide students with an in-depth knowledge of the sources and resources at their disposal to undertake a piece of detailed research, and foster their ability to assess and understand the major debates and controversies that have engaged historians in writing Irish history.

-In addition, students can choose from a range of specialist modules, exploring key issues and debates associated with their chosen fields (Irish social, political, military or economic history; historic houses and landed estates; local history, etc.).
+In addition, students choose from a suite of optional modules drawn from this and other MA programmes within the department, exploring key issues and debates associated with their chosen fields.
+Options vary from year to year and may include: Irish social, political, military or economic history; historic houses and landed estates; local history, etc.

 Students also have an opportunity to complete a minor thesis in their chosen field.

 Students who have an honours degree with a 1:1, a 2.(i) or high 2.(ii) grade in History before the programme begins will be offered a place.
 Other applications will be considered depending on available spaces.
 Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.